dndManager/dndAria/timeline/session10.md

 The gang explores the chamber.

-After exploring the chamber, they hear movement in the north passage.
+After exploring the chamber, they see a light in the north passage.
 Two humans call out to the gang.
 But they trigger a trap, and they fall.
 The gang saves them, and one regains consciousness.